ethereum/pm/Fee Market Meetings/mainnet-readiness.md

 - [X] [Strategic Users](https://nbviewer.jupyter.org/github/barnabemonnot/abm1559/blob/master/notebooks/strategicUser.ipynb)
 - [X] ["Floating escalator" simulation](https://github.com/barnabemonnot/abm1559/blob/master/notebooks/floatingEscalator.ipynb) to model using the [escalator fees](https://eips.ethereum.org/EIPS/eip-2593) approach to the EIP-1559 tip parameter
 - [X] [Legacy transaction simulations](https://github.com/NethermindEth/research/blob/main/legacyTransactions.ipynb)
-- [ ] "UX improvement" simulations to model what agents learn to do over time when submitting 1559-style transaction and what the impact is on them
-- [ ] "Wallet defaults" simulations to model what defaults wallet should propose and when to shift them

 ## Community Outreach

+- [ ] Outreach to miners to better understand their objections to 1559, and stance if it is to be deployed on mainnet.
 - [X] Community outreach to projects to gather feedback on EIP-1559
     - [Initial report published by the Ethereum Cat Herders](https://medium.com/ethereum-cat-herders/eip-1559-community-outreach-report-aa18be0666b5).
 Feedback still can be shared [here](https://forms.gle/bsdgBtG8g7KYnQL48).
 More wallet and exchange feedback is still needed.
 An update to the report may be published once more feedback has been gathered.